India: What's behind BJP's 'deep state' charges against US? – DW – 12/17/2024

 The party cited a French media report that said the OCCRP was funded by the US Agency for International Development and "other deep state figures" like 92-year-old billionaire George Soros.

-"A French investigative media group...has revealed that...
+"A French investigative media group ... has revealed that ...
 50% of OCCRP's funding comes directly from the US State Department," Sambit Patra, a BJP national spokesperson and lawmaker, told reporters earlier this month at a media briefing by the party.
-"OCCRP has served as a media tool for carrying out a deep state agenda," he added.
+"OCCRP has served as a media tool for carrying out a deep state agenda."

 What's the case involving Adani?